dev-Rhllor/enautoCodingExcercises/README.md

 # enautoCodingExcercises
 Based in CBT Nuggets ENAUTO Course.
 This is my approach to solve the same tasks explained in the course.

-IOS-XE:
+## 1 IOS-XE

-NETCONF:
+### 1.1 NETCONF:

 Using the IOS-XE always on Sandbox

-    Using NCCLIENT, send the a RPC to collect ietf-interface operation an configuration.
+ - Using NCCLIENT, send the a RPC to collect ietf-interface operation an configuration.
-    Convert to Dict.
+ - Convert to Dict.
-    Create two variables, and save op and config in different.
+ - Create two variables, and save op and config in different.
-    Change the interface description sending a RPC.
+ - Change the interface description sending a RPC.

 Using the CSR1000v always on Sandbox
     Deploy a Netconf Telemetry Subscription.

+### 1.2 NETMIKO:
-NETMIKO:
+1.2.a Using Python and NETMIKO:
-    Connect to a device, run "ip interface brief" and parse it using NTC-Templates
+- Connect to a device, run "ip interface brief" and parse it using NTC-Templates and Pandas DataFrame

-Using Ansible and NETMIKO:
+1.2.b Using Ansible and NETMIKO:

-    Retrieve IOS Facts
+- Retrieve IOS Facts
-    Send Show IP interface brief and print the result
+- Send Show IP interface brief and print the result

-RESTCONF:
+### RESTCONF:

 Using the Sandbox IOSXE and Python Request.
     Collect the capabilities of the device.